Where Are Procter & Gamble Products Made?

 And Oral-B:

-But remember, this doesn’t mean that all Procter and Gamble subsidiary brands are made in the USA.
+However, remember that this doesn’t mean all Procter & Gamble subsidiary brands are made in the USA.
 Some US factories produce components and chemicals, not complete products.

 Following information from the Sacramento, CA plant:

-And some products under a singular brand name, like Head and Shoulders, are made in the USA, but the brand also sells products made abroad.
+Some products under a singular brand name, like Head & Shoulders, are made in the USA, but the brand also sells products manufactured abroad.

 Here is a bottle of Head and Shoulders made in the USA: